 Board Meeting Minutes of April 12, 2025

-Lynaire called the meeting to order at 12:32 p.m.
-We started with Jay reading the minutes from the January 18, 2025 meeting.
-The minutes was accepted without correction.
+The president called the meeting to order at 12:32 p.m.
+The minutes from the January 18, 2025 meeting were reviewed and approved without correction.

 Old Business:

-The fountain is in up front running and looking great.
+1. The fountain at the Martz Road entrance is running and looking great.

-Rodney has contacted the Washtenw County Road Commission and has gotten Phase 3 on the schedule for doing a speed study for Maplelawn and Poplar.
-We weren't given any information as to the time line for this.
-Speeding cars is definite concern especially for traffic on Maplelawn.
+2. The vice-president has contacted the Washtenaw County Road Commission and has gotten Phase 3 on the schedule for a speed study for Maplelawn and Poplar.
+We weren't given any information as to the timeline for this.
+Residents have reported speeding cars, a definite concern, especially for traffic on Maplelawn near the park.

-Lynaire has gotten quotes from 2 Asphalt companies for the repair of the walking path through Aspen Park.
-The two companies are BMK and Elite.
+3. The president has obtained quotes from 2 asphalt companies for the repair of the walking path through Aspen Park: BMK and Elite.
 Both quotes were presented to members for their review.
-BMK's quote was $2,600.
-Lynaire reported that they did a very thorough job, pictures of the cracked and damaged areas were taken and she was given a detail explanation of what it would take to repair them.
-Elites quote was less coming in at $1,825 but the person seemed rush and in a hurry.
-No pictures were taken nor did they walk through all of the concerning sights.
-Afterwards, Lynaire noticed that Elite's quote did not include the price of a sealer on top and once Elite quoted that cost there was only a $400 difference between the two quotes so Lynaire suggested we go with Elite, because she felt they were more professional and would likely do a better job.
+BMK's quote was lowest at $2,600.
+The president reported that they did a very thorough job for the bid.
+They provided pictures of the cracked and damaged areas and provided a detailed explanation of what it would take to repair them.
+Elite’s quote was incomplete and did not include the price of a topical sealer.
+Attempts to work with Elite to obtain a complete quote

 Treasury Report

-Violet reports that we currently have two homes on payment plans paying on schedule with late fees waived provided the payments continue on time.
+The treasurer reports that we currently have two homes on payment plans.
+Both homeowners are paying on schedule and late fees will be waived provided the payments continue on time.

 New Business

-Spring clean up started with cutting back the brush on Maplelawn along both the east & west sidewalk.
-It also included cutting tree limbs along Poplar across from Merritt near Cameron Watts' home @ 6973 Poplar.
+1. Spring clean up started with cutting back the brush on Maplelawn along both the east & west sidewalk.
+It also included cutting tree limbs along Poplar across from Merritt near the intersection.
 A clear path was started going along the fence adjacent to the growth.
-It is taking a bit more time due to the storms we've had to clear the area fully.
+Clean-up is taking a bit more time due to storm damage.

-More mulch was needed in the playset area so Lynaire purchased 40 bags of red mulch from Menards.
-Last year's mulch didn't last long.
-It was a lower grade and broke down quickly.
+2. More mulch was needed in the playset area, so we purchased 40 bags of red mulch from Menards.
+Last year's mulch didn't last long; it was a lower grade and broke down quickly.
 The new mulch is a better grade and should last longer.
-We purchased 40 bags.

-Phase 1 is going with a different vendor for their lawn service in an effort to save money.
+3. Phase 1 is going with a different vendor for their lawn service, in an effort to save money.

-Lynaire asked the board their thoughts on whether we should send homeowners letters this year for need repairs on the external structure of their homes.
+4. The president asked for thoughts on whether we should send homeowner letters this year for needed repairs on the external structure of their homes.
 She was concerned about escalating costs with tariff threats and how this would impact our neighbors.
-The board was in agreement that the letters should be sent out.
+The board agreed that the letters should be sent out.

 Meeting adjourned at 1:45 p.m.